Rediscover Your Smile with Dental Implants in Manhattan

 What sets dental implants apart is their ability to integrate with the jawbone, preventing bone loss and maintaining facial structure.
 They function just like natural teeth and reinforce the strength and alignment of the entire bite.
 For those seeking a permanent, reliable solution to tooth loss, implants offer both aesthetic and functional benefits that significantly enhance quality of life.

 Implants are often indistinguishable from natural teeth, except when seen on dental x-rays.
 They feel and function like normal teeth.
 The color, shape, and size of each new tooth will be crafted to match the surrounding teeth.
+Dental implants are commonly used to replace missing teeth and provide patients with permanent teeth that restore both function and aesthetics.
 Dental implants can provide patients with a more beautiful smile, replacing missing teeth, unhealthy teeth, or teeth that do not match the set due to imperfections in their size, shape, or color.
 Implants are highly customizable, so individual results may vary.

 An implant can support a single crown, a fixed bridge, or overlying implant-supported dentures.
+These restorations are types of prosthesis often used in full mouth reconstruction cases to achieve natural-looking, long-term solutions.
 Practitioners and patients alike see dental implants as a superior treatment option over other types of tooth replacement in most cases, especially when only a single tooth is missing.

 A fixed dental bridge will also stabilize the area of a single missing tooth, but this procedure requires the teeth on either side of the treatment site to have some surrounding tooth structure ground down to allow room for the materials of the three-unit crown fixture to be placed.
 Implant-supported dentures combine a permanent fixture with removable dentures for cases where multiple dental implants are not feasible.